 - Communication Skills.
 Concession attendants should be effective communicators both to customers and each other while on the clock.

 - Multitasking.
-Just like a fast-food worker, you will need to be nimble and able to multitask effectively.
-Likely, concession workers will be working on filling multiple orders at once during their shifts.
+Just like fast-food workers, they will need to be nimble and able to multitask effectively.
+Likely, concession workers will be filling multiple orders at once during their shifts.

-There is a wide range in the salary for concession workers from one part of the country to another, so location should be a factor when looking at projected wage information.
+Wages are another detail that should be listed in a job description.
+What should you pay a concession worker?
+There is a wide range in the salary for concession workers from one part of the country to another, so location should be a factor when deciding upon wages.

-Interested In Working Concession Shifts?
+Need To Fill Concession Stand Shifts?
 Qwick Can Help!